puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

     puppet agent -t

-To see the MOTD, first, disconnect from `pasture.puppet.vm`.
+To see the MOTD, first disconnect from `pasture.puppet.vm`.

     exit